Faith No More: Mike Patton joins and The Real Thing (1989–1991)

 Mosley was replaced with singer Mike Patton in 1988.
-Patton, who was singing with his high school band, Mr. Bungle, was recruited at Martin's suggestion after he heard a demo of Mr. Bungle.
+Patton, who was singing with his high school band, Mr. Bungle, was recruited at Martin's suggestion after he heard Mr. Bungle's first demo tape, The Raging Wrath of the Easter Bunny.
 According to Patton, he first met the band during a 1986 gig at "a pizza parlor" in his hometown of Eureka, California.
 Two weeks after joining Faith No More, he had written the lyrics to the songs that made up the Grammy award-nominated The Real Thing, which was released in June 1989.

-"Epic" was released in January 1990 and was a top 10 hit.
-The music video received extensive airplay on MTV in 1990, and angered animal rights activists for a slow motion shot of a fish flopping out of water at the end of the video.
+"Epic" was released in January 1990 and was a top-10 hit.
+The music video received extensive airplay on MTV in 1990, and angered animal rights activists for a slow-motion shot of a fish flopping out of water at the end of the video.
 That same year, Faith No More performed at the 1990 MTV Video Music Awards (September 6) and on the 293rd episode of Saturday Night Live (December 1).
 "From Out of Nowhere" and "Falling to Pieces" were released as singles, and a cover of Black Sabbath's "War Pigs" was produced for non-vinyl releases.
 In 1990, the band went on an extensive U.S. tour, sending The Real Thing to Platinum status in Canada, the U.S., and South America.
 The album also had big sales numbers in Australia, U.K., and the rest of Europe, pushing the total sales well above 4 million worldwide.

 In February 1991, Faith No More released its only official live album, Live at the Brixton Academy.
 The album includes two previously unreleased studio tracks, "The Grade" and "The Cowboy Song".
 The same year, the band contributed the song "The Perfect Crime" to the soundtrack to Bill & Ted's Bogus Journey.
 Martin also made a brief cameo in the film as "Sir James Martin" as the head of the "Faith No More Spiritual and Theological Center".
 Patton's original band Mr. Bungle went on to sign with Slash and Reprise Records's parent label Warner Bros.
 Records in 1991, after the worldwide success of The Real Thing.